Ingersoll Rand: Business segments

 In April 2021, a controlling interest in its High Pressure Solutions segment was sold to American Industrial Partners for $278 million.

 In June 2021, Club Car, previously Ingersoll Rand's Specialty Vehicles Technologies segment, was sold to Platinum Equity Advisors for $1.68 billion.

-In October 2022, Ingersoll Rand announced it would acquire Everest Group, an India-based manufacturer of blowers and vacuum systems and Airmax Groupe, a French manufacturer compressed air systems.
+In October 2022, Ingersoll Rand announced it would acquire Everest Group, an India-based manufacturer of blowers and vacuum systems and Airmax Groupe, a French manufacturer of compressed air systems.

+In February 2024, Ingersoll Rand acquired Friulair, a company out of Friuli, Italy which specializes in chillers and dryers.
+Ingersoll Rand paid a lump sum of $146 million.